 RFR Adoption Hits New High

-The percentage of trading activity in SOFR slightly declined to 49.7% of total USD IRD DV01 transacted in June compared to 50.1% in May, while GBP saw the largest percentage of RFR-linked IRD trading activity, totalling 99.8% of total GBP IRD DV01 and JPY had the highest percentage of RFR-linked IRD DV01 executed as transactions with tenors longer than two years.
+The percentage of trading activity in SOFR increased to yet another all-time high of 64.1% of total USD IRD DV01 in December 2022 compared to 58.3% in November.
+CHF, GBP and JPY accounted for 100% of total CHF IRD DV01, 99.5% of total GBP IRD DV01 and 97.8% of total JPY IRD DV01, respectively, while JPY had the highest percentage of RFR-linked IRD DV01 executed as transactions with tenors longer than two years.